lshtm-genomics/omics-course/docs/other-omics/methylation.md

 ## Introduction

-Over the last few practicals we have dealt with Illlumina and MinION data.
+Over the last few practicals we have dealt with Illumina and MinION data.
 Now we are going to have a look at another platform called **Pacific Biosciences Single Molecule Real Time Sequencing** (PacBio SMRT sequencing).
 This is another third-generation platform which produces long reads, similar to Oxford Nanopore.
 Like other long-read platforms the error rate is much higher than short-read platforms such as Illumina.
 As a consequence, the methods required to analyse the data also differ.

 PacBio technology has many applications, but is particularly useful for: